lizradway/strands-deploy-examples/docker/python/README.md

 2. **Deploy using your cloud provider's container service**:
    - Update image URL to use your registry: `<registry-url>/<image-name>:latest`
-   - Configure environment variables for AWS credentials
+   - Configure environment variables for model credentials
    - Deploy the container with port 8080 exposed

 **Note**: Your cloud service needs permissions to: